 And it was here that my writing life took root.

 The seeds to writing a novel—-or rather 'finishing' a novel—were planted in a sandbox in a park, not far from our Prairie Village home.
 It was there I met another newcomer to the area, Adrienne Staff, a woman who would become a life-long friend.
 While our children played together in the sand that day, I learned that not only was Adrienne as hungry for friendship as I was, but both of us loved to read and write and had drawers filled with unfinished novels.
 In no time at all we decided that perhaps the key to finishing a novel (at least, in our case) was to write a book together.
 A match made in heaven--a nice Jewish girl from New York and an ex-nun--certainly a pair with diverse experiences to spare!
 We'd hold one another to the task and we would complete a book and rid ourselves of the awful unfinished novel curse.

-And Short of It
+and Short of it.

+Sally was born in Manitowoc, Wisconsin, raised her family in Prairie Village, Kansas, and now lives in Gloucester MA with her husband, Don.
 In addition to writing mysteries, Sally has taught philosophy, Latin, and creative writing, edited bioethics and veterinary healthcare journals, and worked in public television at WQED-Pittsburgh.